LeXofLeviafan/mreframe/README.md

 [`reagent.core`](http://reagent-project.github.io/docs/master/reagent.core.html) and
 [`re-frame.core`](https://day8.github.io/re-frame/api-intro) APIs respectively, with minor changes to account for the switch from ClojureScript to JS and from React to Mithril.
-The most major change would be that since Mithril relies on minimizing calculations rather than keeping track of dependency changes, state atoms in `mreframe` don't support subscription mechanisms;
+The most major change would be that since Mithril relies on minimizing calculations rather than keeping track of dependency changes, state atoms in `mreframe` don't support subscription mechanisms (they do however register themselves with the current component and its ancestors to enable re-rendering detection);
 also, I omitted a few things like global interceptors and post-event callbacks from `re-frame` module, and added a couple helper functions to make it easier to use in JS.
 And, of course, in cases where switching to camelCase would make an identifier more convenient to use in JS, I did so.